237Codes/manyaka_portfolio_website/README.md

 # manyaka_portfolio_website

 This is a document for my portfolio website.
 I will be documenting my progess here.
+You can find important notes about the various sections in this document.

 # Things to note about the experience section